Performing Arts For Youth and Seniors Series

 Showtimes: 10:00 am and 1:00 pm (unless otherwise noted)

 Program times listed are subject to cancellation due to lack of reservations

-September 24, 2019 (Tuesday) –Charlotte’s Web (Grades K-4) American Eagle Productions - Now, in its 60th year of publication The Children’s Literature Association named this “the best American children’s book of the past two hundred years.”
+September 24, 2019 (Tuesday) –Charlotte’s Web (Grades K-4) (10:00 am only) American Eagle Productions - Now, in its 60th year of publication The Children’s Literature Association named this “the best American children’s book of the past two hundred years.”
 Charlotte’s Web is the story of a pig named Wilbur and his friendship with a spider named Charlotte.
 When Wilbur is in danger of being slaughtered by the farmer, Charlotte writes messages praising Wilbur (such as "Some Pig") in her web in order to persuade the farmer to let him live.
 This is a beautiful, knowing musical about friendship that will give your students an opportunity to see one of the best children's books of all time come to life!

 October 21, 2019 (Monday)- Igor and the Masters of STEM (Grades Kindergarten - 5th) – Bright Star Touring Theatre - STEM - Now that he has the keys to the lab, Igor has been busy engineering new and exciting inventions.
 His latest invention transports ancient and modern day masters of Science, Technology, Engineering and Math to YOUR stage bringing these STEM masters to life!
 Meet ancient Egyptian engineer, Khufu the Great, mathematician Pythagoras, Benjamin Franklin, Thomas Edison, Madame Curie and more!
 If you liked FrankenSTEM, then Igor and the Masters of STEM makes a great complement to that show, or it works all alone as an amazing STEM adventure!